realpython/materials/django-hosting-heroku/README.md

-# Hosting a Django Project on Herok
+# Hosting a Django Project on Heroku

 This is a companion project to a Real Python tutorial about [Hosting a Django Project on Heroku](https://realpython.com/django-hosting-on-heroku/).
 It's a bare-bones Django project without any views.